 - a.
-Assemble an electronic copy of the application and make sure all required documents are attached including the following signature pieces: - (1) The cover letter must be signed by the district's Chief Executive Officer or authorized designee; and - (2) Budget Summary Sheet must be signed by the district's Chief Business Officer (or authorized designee) and the Deputy Sector Navigator. - b.
+Assemble an electronic copy of the application and make sure all required documents are attached including the following signature pieces. - 1) The cover letter must be signed by the district's Chief Executive Officer or authorized designee; and - Application Budget Summary must be signed by the district's Chief Business Officer (or authorized designee) and the Deputy Sector Navigator. - b.
 Applications must be submitted electronically in one e-mail (no separate e-mails with pieces of applications will be accepted).
-All submitted documents should be in word or PDF format for documents requiring a signature and e-mailed to deputynavigator@ccco.edu by 5 p.m.
-Friday, May 3, 2013.
-Applications e-mailed to any address other than listed above will not be accepted.
-Any questions should be addressed to:
+All submitted documents should be in word or PDF format for documents requiring a signature and e-mailed to deputynavigator@ccco.edu by 5:00 p.m., Monday, April 14, 2014.
+Applications e-mailed to any address other than listed will not be accepted.
+Any questions should be addressed to.